 How many sessions will I need?

 Eating disorders are typically difficult to treat because of the many layers involved in the illness (medical, nutritional, spiritual, emotional barriers stemming from family issues, self-esteem, negative body image, depression, anxiety, trauma, etc.).
-However, I use solution- focused techniques along with cognitive behavioral therapy to target the identified issues quickly and effectively.
+However, solution- focused techniques along with cognitive behavioral therapy can target the identified issues quickly and effectively.
 Some clients meet goals within twelve sessions, depending on how severe the illness is.
 Some clients are able to meet their goals within a few sessions, and others prefer longer-term supportive services.